 Addressing the problems faced by an unhappy client is important if you want to sustain yourself in the salon business.
 If dealing with dissatisfied customers’ complaints is done well, they are more likely to remain loyal.
 If you don’t tactfully deal with unhappy clients, they will tell 9-15 people about their bad experiences.
 The salon industry thrives on word-of-mouth recommendations.
 Not taking a vigilant approach when it comes to dealing with difficult clients can put your reputation at stake forever.
 Here’s how you can deal with dissatisfied or unhappy clients:

 Quite often, a stylist’s schedule is running behind.
 In case such an instance occurs, keep the client fully informed.
 A salon can use salon management software to send out appointment reminders or appointment-related messages via text message and email.
 This is the first step toward preventing the client from becoming unhappy.
 If they are not briefed prior to their visit, they can get annoyed easily if they have to wait.

 2. Always thank them:

 After they avail of the service, thank them and ask them to provide you with feedback on the salon management software.
-There may be things they don’t want to tell you straight on your face.
+There may be things they don’t want to tell you straight to your face.
 Thus, they can resort to feedback forms to vent out how they felt about your service.
 You can also politely mention that feedback will help in the growth of your salon.